ba-st/Launchpad/docs/reference/Configuration.md

   want to override this behavior send `doNotWarnWhenUsingDefault` to the parameter instance.
-- **Sensitive**: Sensitive parameters can be mandatory or optional (they are created by decorating some of the other parameter types by sending the message `asSensitive`).
+- **Sensitive**: Sensitive parameters can be mandatory or optional (they are created by decorating some other parameter types by sending the message `asSensitive`).
 Its purpose is to avoid outputting the value in any log to avoid leaking sensitive data.